BDC Hamburger Icon

 Open row

 Over time, an organization’s culture is bound to shift as new employees join the team and others say goodbye.
-However, whether it shifts positively or negatively depends on how well you support, engage with and manage your employees.
-That’s where tracking company culture metrics comes in.
+Whether that shift is positive or negative depends on how well you recruit and hire for a good cultural fit, as well as how you support, engage and manage your employees on an ongoing basis.
+To measure this shift and adapt to it, it’s important to track company culture metrics.

-Data from company culture metrics provides crucial information leaders can use for the betterment of their organization and its treatment of employees.
-It allows businesses to maintain a strong company culture through regular evaluations, ensuring the organization remains a desirable workplace for employees.
-Through company culture metrics, businesses can align themselves with their goals and gain a competitive advantage in the marketplace.
+Company culture metrics provide crucial information that leaders can use to improve their organization and its treatment of employees.
+It allows businesses to create a strong company culture through regular evaluations to ensure the organization remains a desirable workplace for employees.
+Here are the company culture metrics you should track and how they can help you improve your workplace.

 Why you need to track company culture metrics

-Measuring company culture metrics highlights how satisfied employees are and what your company is doing right to create a positive company culture.
-It also sheds light on areas in your organization where employees may feel unsupported.
+Company culture metrics reveal how satisfied employees are and what your company is doing right to create a positive company culture.
+This information also sheds light on areas of your organization where employees may feel unsupported.

-Without addressing employees’ concerns, workers may feel demoralized or unheard, leading to reduced productivity, poor performance and decreased revenue.
-However, using these metrics to improve your organization can stop issues or bad habits before they arise.
-This can result in increasing employee performance and improving their morale, engagement, productivity and retention rate.
+When companies fail to address their employees’ concerns, they may feel demoralized or unheard, leading to reduced productivity, poor performance and decreased revenue.
+However, by using these metrics to improve your organization, you can stop issues or bad habits before they arise.
+This proactive approach can improve employee performance, morale, engagement, productivity and retention.

 Did You Know?Did you know

-Positive workplace culture is vital to modern-day workers.
-According to the Society for Human Resource Management, 90 percent of surveyed employees who rated their company culture as "poor" have considered quitting their job, and likewise for 72 percent of those who rated their culture as "average."
+A positive workplace culture is vital to modern-day workers.
+According to the Society for Human Resource Management, 90 percent of surveyed employees who rated their company culture as "poor" and 72 percent of those who rated their culture as "average" have considered quitting their job.

 The company culture metrics you should track

-Here are the top company culture metrics for you to measure.
+Here are the key company culture metrics to monitor.

 Employee referrals

-Tracking employee referrals can demonstrate a lot about how workers view the workplace.
-If an employee is satisfied in their job, they will likely refer others to your organization; and if they aren’t, they’ll be sure to advise people not to work there.
-By tracking the number of employee referrals your company gets, you can measure employee satisfaction and see how your company’s culture affects your staff.
+Employee referrals can demonstrate a lot about how workers view the workplace.
+If an employee is satisfied with their job, they will likely refer others to the organization; if they aren’t, they’ll advise people not to work there.
+By tracking the number of employee referrals your company gets, you can measure employee satisfaction and see how your company culture affects your staff.

 Productivity

-Productivity is an important metric to track, as an unproductive employee or team that is unable to complete its tasks may indicate a deeper problem within the organization.
-Employees should feel motivated to do their job; however, if the team is dealing with an unhealthy work environment, they may lose motivation and feel not aligned with company goals, leading to lower productivity
+Productivity is an important metric to track because an unproductive employee or team may indicate a deeper problem within the organization.
+Employees should feel motivated to do their jobs.
+But if the team is in an unhealthy work environment, they may lose motivation and feel unaligned with the company’s goals, which can reduce their productivity.

 Communication